 Implication Yes/No Will further decisions be required by another committee/full authority?
-Yes, this report makes recommendations for Authority approval.
-Does the proposal raise any Resource implications?
+No Does the proposal raise any Resource implications?
 Resource implications are contained in the main body of the report How does the proposal represent Value for Money?
 Internal controls and governance are in place to ensure the economical, efficient and effective use of resources.
 Are there any Social Value implications arising from the proposal?
 Not directly applicable to decisions in this report, however, the requirements of the Public Services (Social Value) Act 2012 will be considered for appropriate expenditure and programmes undertaken by the National Park Authority.
 Has due regard has been taken of the South Downs National Park Authority's equality duty as contained within the Equality Act 2010?
 Not directly applicable to decisions in this report, however, all expenditure and programmes undertaken by the National Park Authority are compliant with the Equality Act.
 Are there any Human Rights implications arising from the proposal?
 Not directly applicable to decisions in this report, however, Human Right implications relating to all expenditure and programmes undertaken by the National Park Authority should be considered.
 Are there any Crime & Disorder implications arising from the proposal?
 No Are there any Health & Safety implications arising from the proposal?
 No Are there any Sustainability implications based on the 5 principles set out in the SDNPA Sustainability Strategy: Sustainability issues have been considered in the development of the outcomes included within the Corporate Plan and PMP and these proposals identify the resources available to deliver those outcomes.
-Living within environmental limits Ensuring a strong healthy and just society Achieving a sustainable economy Promoting good governance Using sound science responsibly
+Living within environmental limits Ensuring a strong healthy and just 2.
+Ensuring a strong healthy and just society 3.
+Achieving a sustainable economy Promoting good governance Using sound science responsibly 5.
+Using sound science responsibly